tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品简介/Serverless服务_intl_en.md

-TDSQL-C Serverless Edition adopts the serverless architecture for cloud native database services.
+TDSQL-C for MySQL Serverless Edition adopts the serverless architecture for cloud native database services.
 It is billed based on the actual computing and storage resource usage, so you only need for pay for what you use while enjoying the cloud native technologies of Tencent Cloud.
+>?Only TDSQL-C for MySQL supports Serverless mode.
 ## Service Features
 - Autopilot: the database can automatically start/stop according to the business load and scale in an imperceptible manner without causing disconnections.
 - Utility pricing: the database is billed based on the actual computing and storage usage which is calculated by second and settled by hour.